-The MCPC celebrates its 10th anniversary in Madrid with a reflection on the future of the profession
+The MCPC celebrates its X in Madrid with a reflection on the future of the profession

 The seminar Building Bridges between Society, Politics and business opened the celebration events that will continue in Pamplona and Mexico City.

-The MCPC has celebrated its 10th anniversary with a seminar in Madrid, which will be continued in Pamplona, at the end of the month, and in Mexico, after the summer.
-The seminar Building Bridges between Society, Politics and business brought together academics and practitioners in a dialogue multidisciplinary on the main challenges facing the profession.
-The workshop was part of the regular meetings of training continuous for alumni organized by the Master's Degree of Political and Corporate Communication.
-This special 10th anniversary meeting was attended by more than seventy people , including students and alumni, professors, industry professionals and members of committee advisor of Master's Degree.
-The meeting was structured around five themes: the figure of the dircom, strategic consultancy service , political communication, public affairs and management of reputation.
+The MCPC celebrated its X with a seminar in Madrid that will be continued in Pamplona at the end of the month and in Mexico after the summer.
+The seminar Building Bridges between Society, Politics and business brought together academics and professionals in a multidisciplinary dialogue on the main challenges facing the profession.
+The workshop was part of the regular continuous training meetings for alumni organized by the Master's Degree in Political and Corporate Communication.
+This special meeting for the X was attended by more than seventy people including students and alumni, professors, industry professionals and members of the committee advisor of the Master's Degree The meeting was structured around five themes: the figure of the dircom, strategic consultancy service , political communication, public affairs and reputation management .

 The workshop began with words of welcome from Jordi Rodríguez Virgili, director of the MCPC, who stressed that "we are facing a change of era, of which we want to be protagonists, not mere spectators".
 This idea of change was present throughout the meeting as it poses, in the words of Rodriguez Virgili "stimulating challenges and challenges for action, the teaching and the research".